whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-fall/07-laser-etching-and-cutting/07-03-photo-etching-for-printmaking-at-thinkbox.md

 1. Refer to [relief printing laser etching file prep](./07-02-relief-printing-laser-etching-file-prep.md) to prepare your images.
 2. Once your images are prepared, import the image into Corel Draw or Adobe Illustrator.
 3. Scale the image to the appropriate size as necessary.
-4. Double check that your image is in grayscale and has appropirate contrast and inverted values.
+4. Double check that your image is in grayscale and has appropriate contrast and inverted values.
 5. Perform a small test etch on a piece of scrap material.
 6. Make any adjustments based on the test.
 7. Etch the whole image.